“Without the Mike Yarrow Award my project in Honduras would have been difficult if not impossible.”

 The award, of up to $3,000, is designed to allow the recipient to undertake a non-paying, public service activity during the summer that is outside of an academic institution and clearly reflects Mike Yarrow’s interests in peace and service to humanity.
 The award recipient may be any Telluride Association affiliate who is enrolled in formal education at some point during the 2016 calendar year and over the age of 18 by the time of travel.
 He or she must have a demonstrated commitment to Telluride Association and a clear need for summer earnings.
 Within one month of his or her return, the successful applicant must summarize his or her summer activities in a report, which will stand as a record of the summer’s accomplishments, and will also be distributed to the Yarrow Award sponsoring group.

-In 2015, the Yarrow Award for Adventurous Education supported the work of Ibironke Otusile, SS09, to compile data on pollution and to work on water collection and conservation practices in partnership with the Lagos State Environmental Protection Agency in Nigeria.
-See Past Yarrow Award Recipients below for more information.
+In 2016, the Yarrow Award for Adventurous Education supported the work of Melissa Kil, SS’06, as she collected, donated, and supplied goods to Syrian families relocating to El Cajon, CA. See Past Yarrow Award Recipients below for more information.

-The application for the 2016 Yarrow Award is due in Ithaca on March 10, 2016.
-(Applications are generally due in early spring, and the award recipient is usually announced by the Awards Committee in late March, in time for students to make their summer plans.)
+The application for the 2017 Yarrow Award is due in Ithaca on March 24, 2017.
+The award recipient is usually announced by the Awards Committee in late March, in time for students to make their summer plans.

 At its 2015 Convention, Telluride Association announced an essay contest in honor of former Telluride Association Chancellor E. M. Johnson on the theme of “The Purpose, Promise, and Practices of Telluride Association, ” open to all Association alumni not currently members of Telluride Association.
 Entrants submitted essays of one thousand words by January 6, 2015, which were judged by the Awards Committee based on their depth of analysis and grace in verbal expression.
 Entrants were divided into two divisions: Division I applicants had not yet earned their bachelor’s degree at the time of submission; Division II applicants had already earned their bachelor’s degree at the time of submission.
 The first prize essay in each division received $1000; the second prize essay received $750; and the third prize essay received $500.
 The names winners in each division and their essays are posted below: